Hollywood Squares: Episode status and reruns

 Of the over 3,000 episodes of the original series, "no one has an exact count" of how many still exist.
 A substantial number, mostly from the daytime run, may have been destroyed in accordance with NBC policy of the era.

 Game Show Network previously reran a package of 130 episodes from Marshall's hosting run, the majority of which came from the syndication run during the 1970s.
 At least 13 episodes from the 1968 NBC primetime run are also known to have been part of the Game Show Network rerun package.
 It was noted at the time that substantially more Marshall episodes than the 130 that GSN aired are believed to exist, but for a number of reasons (including political correctness concerns and personality rights clearance issues) have never been rerun.
-UCLA has a handful of NBC daytime episodes in their film and television archive.
+UCLA has a handful of NBC daytime episodes in its film and television archive.

 The Match Game-Hollywood Squares Hour episodes exist in their entirety and, barring a few skipped episodes, have been airing on the digital television network Buzzr, which is owned by Fremantle (the successor in interest to Mark Goodson Productions) since 2019.

 The 1986–1989 syndicated series aired as part of USA Network's afternoon game show rerun package from September 11, 1989, to June 25, 1993.
 This version has not been seen on television since USA stopped airing them.

 The 1998 syndicated series has been rerun on Game Show Network in the past, and every season except one (including the final season) has been carried by the network over the years.
 Episodes were also rerun on GameTV in Canada.
 In July 2023, a Hollywood Squares channel was added to Pluto TV, featuring episodes from the final two Bergeron seasons.
 The channel was removed from the lineup in March 2025.